intel/fMBT/autodebug/examples/buggy/README.md

            ...
    ```

-3. Uninitialized value in condition.
+3. **Uninitialized value in condition**.
 Cannot be found by running the program or the instrumented version:
    ```
    $ ./buggy u
    $ ./buggy-s u